Katrina N. Bowers

 Ms. Bowers is admitted to the West Virginia Bar and the U.S. District Court for the Southern and Northern Districts of West Virginia.
 She is actively involved in the Defense Research Institute and the Defense Trial Counsel of West Virginia, where she has chaired the Safety and Health Committee, and participated in the Energy and Safety and Health committees.
 In 2016, Ms. Bowers was named the Defense Trial Counsel of West Virginia Young Lawyer of the Year.
 She is an active member of the Independent Oil and Gas Association of West Virginia, the West Virginia Oil and Natural Gas Association, the Energy and Mineral Law Foundation, the Rocky Mountain Mineral Law Foundation, and the Women’s Energy Network.
 Also, Ms. Bowers is a member of the Leadership West Virginia class of 2018, the 100 and the West Virginia Symphony League.

-Ms. Bowers received a 2021 Best Lawyers®: Ones to Watch recognition from BL Rankings for Energy Law and Environmental Law.
+Ms. Bowers received a Best Lawyers®: Ones to Watch recognition from BL Rankings for Energy Law and Environmental Law since 2021.

 - Co-Author and Co-Presenter, “West Virginia Co-Tenancy Modernization and Majority Protection Act: Practical Application Going Forward,” EMLF Landman Institute, March 2019.